axelchalon/axelchalon.github.io/0-book-review/_posts/2024-02-07-design-everyday-things-personal-notes.md

 ^
 * **When all else fails, standardize.** If no good design solution can be found to make a product intuitive to use, standardize.
 	* <a name="^standardize-to-learn-once"></a>**Design everything the same way, so people only have to learn once.** Standardization makes skills transferrable across products.
-* **The legacy problem: after widespread acceptance, a standard is difficult to change, however inefficient or inelegant it is**, even when the design was made to address issues now irrelevant.
+* <a name="^legacy-problem"></a>**The legacy problem: after widespread acceptance, a standard is difficult to change, however inefficient or inelegant it is**, even when the design was made to address issues now irrelevant.
 * **Mixed systems are confusing to everyone.** "if there is to be a change, everybody has to change."
 ^
 * "Design is a powerful equalizing tool: all that is needed is observation, creativity and hard work — anyone can do it."